athaddius/STIRMetrics/README.md

 ## Calculating Error Threshold Metrics for Challenge Evaluation

-1. Export ground-truth files.
+1. Export ground-truth files (on STIRC2024 or STIROrig for testing your model)
 2. Run your tracker on the data.
-3. Calculate metrics between your outputs and the ground truth.
+3. Calculate error metrics between your outputs and the ground truth.
+4. Repeat steps 2-3 until happy with your model, then submit your method as a docker container.

+**Note:** For the challenge itself, the organizers will run step 1 and 3 on the unseen data for the challenge.
+When developing, we recommend following these steps on STIRC2024 and STIROrig to assist designing your methods.

 ### 1. Generate Ground Truth JSON